Harrogate’s FINEST Luxury Period Self Contained Apartments

 Honouring Harrogate’s History

-We look to Preserve the Best from our Past, honouring Harrogate’s History, to create the Best for our Future.
+We honour Harrogate’s history looking to Preserve the Best from our Past, to create the Best for our Future.

 The first medicinal spring waters in Harrogate were discovered in 1571.
 Harrogate became the leading Spa in Europe after 1842 when the Royal Pump Room was opened and built over the popular Old Sulphur Well.

 9 Royal Parade opposite The Pump Room was built in 1846.
 Royal Parade took its name as the principle promenade for the Crowned Heads of Europe who came to take ‘the waters’ in Harrogate for Health & Happiness.
 In 1834 Pickersgill Palliser launched the list of visitors to Harrogate.
 In 1836 he was the pioneer and proprietor of the Harrogate Advertiser.
 In 1840 he published Palliser’s History and Directory of Harrogate.
-He purchased the land for 8 and 9 Royal Parade in 1855.
+He purchased the land for 8 and 9 Royal Parade in 1855 and the subsequently erected the buildings.
 We are proud to remember him and to go on Honouring Harrogate’s History as he did.